 The last time was more serious — much more.

-After the end of the marriage in an ugly parting that made Divorce Court look civil, and years of wrong turns, things not working out, and being flat-out disgusted with life, I attempted suicide again in June of 2007, by swallowing over 90 pills – mostly prescription.
-Because I wasn’t found in time, the drugs went all the way through my system wreaking destruction.
+After the end of the marriage in an ugly parting that made Divorce Court look civil, and years of wrong turns, things not working out, and being flat-out disgusted with life, I tried to die by suicide again in June of 2007, by swallowing over 90 pills – mostly prescription drugs.
+Because I wasn’t found in time, the chemicals went all the way through my system wreaking destruction.

-At first, I was painfully embarrassed and ashamed to admit to anyone that I had tried to kill myself, had my children taken away, and had mental health issues.
-But during the first year after it all happened, I began to realize that my shame was like a black cloud I was willingly pulling around over my own head.
-I could step out from under it at any time.
-If I talked about these gasp-worthy events openly and refused to inflict any shame on myself, there was none for me.
+At first, I was painfully embarrassed and ashamed to admit to anyone that I had tried to end my life, had my children taken away, and had some pretty serious mental health issues.
+But during the first year after it all happened, I began to realize that my shame was like a black cloud hanging over my head that I was willingly pulling around with me everywhere I went.
+I could step out from under it at any time and let the dark cloud float away.
+I learned from experience that If I talked about these gasp-worthy events openly and refused to inflict any shame on myself, there was none for me.

 The shame only existed if I imposed it on myself.

-Over the years, I’ve healed tremendously both emotionally and physically and continued talking and writing about depression, suicide, and mental health.
-While I have seen some positive changes around the subjects as people have become more willing to share their experiences and less judgmental of others, I also see that we still have a long way to go.
+In the years since my attempt, I’ve grown and healed tremendously, miraculously even, both emotionally and physically.
+And I haven’t stopped talking – and writing – about suicide, mental health, and other topics that make people uncomfortable.
+I even wrote what I have learned in a memoir Sex, Suicide and Serotonin.
+(It’s really a self-help book in disguise.)
+While I’ve seen some positive changes around these touchy subjects as people have become more willing to share their experiences and less judgmental of others, I also see that we still have a long way to go.

-Attempting suicide carries a huge stigma of shame, is hush-hushed, and makes people squirm uncomfortably.
-I believe that only by sharing honestly can we begin to heal ourselves and help others.
+Attempting to die by suicide carries a huge stigma of shame, is hush-hushed, and makes people squirm uncomfortably.
+I believe that only by sharing our stories honestly can we begin to heal ourselves and help others.
 Although I can’t begin to know what anyone else feels or speak for them, here are some things I want you to know about suicide.